c4-lab/minimal-mistakes/_pages/mapping-CTs.md

 ---

-## Paper: Mapping the Narrative Ecosystem of Conspiracy Theories in Online Anti-vaccination Discussions
+## Mapping the Narrative Ecosystem of Conspiracy Theories in Online Anti-vaccination Discussions

 ### Abstract